-For individuals who get heartburn from certain foods, it's not always all or nothing for these food types.
+For people who get heartburn from certain foods, it's not always all or nothing for these food types.
 For example, you can add some spices to foods, but do it in moderation.
-For example, instead of four-alarm chili, you could back off to two-alarm chili and see if that prevents heartburn.
+So, instead of four-alarm chili, you could back off to two-alarm chili and see if that prevents heartburn.

-What may cause heartburn one individual may not cause it in another.
+What may cause heartburn in one individual may not cause it in another.
 Everyone is different so you may find a small cup of coffee with food doesn't cause you heartburn anymore but could still cause heartburn in someone else.
-If you begin to make a list of food and drink items that cause you to experience heartburn, you will know which ones to avoid, which ones to reduce the serving size, and ones that will require eating with other non-heartburn causing foods.
+If you begin to make a list of food and drink items that cause you to experience heartburn, you will know which ones to avoid, which ones to reduce in serving size, and which ones will require eating with other non-heartburn causing foods.

 There are other ways to reduce heartburn.
 Allow about three hours between dinner and bedtime, elevate the head of your bed by about 8 inches, don't lie down flat after a meal, stop smoking, and lead a healthy lifestyle.
-Occasional heartburn is common but frequent heartburn is not; it could be a symptom of other problems such as gastroesophageal reflux disease (GERD).
+Occasional heartburn is common but frequent heartburn is not.
+Frequent heartburn could be a symptom of other problems such as gastroesophageal reflux disease (GERD).

 IMAGES PROVIDED BY:

 - Jon Hicks / Encyclopedia